vutikurishanmukha9/HeartOut/README.md

 HeartOut was built with the vision of creating a meaningful space for authentic human stories.
 Special thanks to all early testers and contributors who helped shape this platform.

-## Contact

-For questions, suggestions, or feedback:
-- Website: Coming soon
-- Email: contact@heartout.com
-- Twitter: @HeartOutStories

 ## Roadmap to Launch

 The platform is currently in beta testing with a planned public launch in the coming weeks.
-We are actively working on:
+I am actively working on:

 - Final security audits and penetration testing
 - Performance optimization and load testing